k0ber/StableArchitecture/README.md

 And the important requirement for this examples is as simple and as understandable as possible.

 ####Repository state:
-  - mvvm-factory - survivable, can be improved
+  - mvvm-factory - survivable, satisfactory
-  - mvvm-dagger2 - survivable, can be improved
+  - mvvm-dagger2 - survivable, needs improvment
   - mvp-factory - survivable, satisfactory
   - mvp-dagger2 - not survivable yet